-*We recommend answering these in Google Docs so you can share your answers with us.
+*We recommend either answering these questions in Google Docs so you can share your answers with us.
 You can easily copy/paste the questions below.
 Or you can download the PDF and do some good ole paper to pen.

 01 • WHAT DOES YOUR BUSINESS DO FOR PEOPLE?